 Do you want to enroll in a pilot school as a full-time student but don’t know how long a pilot training school is?
-Relocating for pilot training without knowing the schooling period and unaware of the costs of living there can genuinely hinder your entire training and impact your future dreams.
+Relocating for pilot training without knowing the schooling period and unaware of the costs of living there can genuinely hinder your entire activity and impact your future dreams.

 Hence, the objective of this post is to describe the length of flight school to get a commercial pilot license or until you get your first job as a CFI.